 Having said all that, uncovered lightbulbs could not cause biological food safety hazards but they can cause chemical hazards.

 There can be many different chemical food safety hazards, for example:

 The main way to prevent this kind of chemical hazards is to ensure that all glasses, plates, pots, pans, cutlery, etc. used in the preparation and serving of food are not just thoroughly cleaned but also rinsed carefully.

 - Any chemicals should always be properly labeled and stored safely.
 This applies to all kitchens big and small, professional or otherwise.

 - Stainless steel should also be the preferred material for cooking utensils over copper.

-- Exposed lightbulbs can cause chemical food safety hazards is cleaning products used on them do somehow contaminate food that is located directly under them or in their proximity.
+- Exposed lightbulbs can cause chemical food safety hazards are cleaning products used on them do somehow contaminate the food that is located directly under them or in their proximity.

 But that major hazard that exposed lightbulbs can cause is, actually, physical and not chemical.

 Small pieces of glass or metal are the most important physical hazards that may contaminate food.
 One of the reasons that they are so pervasive is that most people do not think about it.
 Also, more often than not the pieces are so small that they may be undetectable to the naked eye.

 The best way to prevent this is to always use glass that is shatterproof when preparing food.
 But, what about lightbulbs?
 In most cooking situations lightbulbs would be one way or the other.
 Lightbulbs in a kitchen or other areas where food is cooked or prepared should be covered with a mesh shield.
 This is the only way to prevent lightbulbs from contaminated food.
 If food is suspected to have become contaminated by pieces of shattered glass (or metal or plastic) it should be immediately thrown away before anybody has the chance to eat it.